ssbc/ssb-spec-drafts/drafts/draft-ssb-core-gabbygrove/00/draft-ssb-core-gabbygrove-00.md

 6. This is the first half of the authors public key, broken in two lines of 16bytes each.
 (This is only to conform with the 72 character limit of text only output of this document.)
 7. This is the 2nd half of the authors public key.
 8. The next line is the third element of the array: the `sequence` number encoded as an unsigned integer, as the comment tells us.
-9. The fourth element is the `timestamp` also encoded as an unsigned integer.
-As a starting timestamp I picked 2019-07-30, which translates to 1564444800 seconds as a Unix epoch timestamp.
+9. The fourth element is the `timestamp` encoded as an signed integer.
+As a starting timestamp I picked 1969-12-31 23:59:55, which translates to -5 seconds as a UNIX epoch timestamp.
-10. The fifth element is the `content` object, which itself is encoded as an array of 3 items (`encoding`, `size` and `hash`)
+10. The fifth element is the `content` object, which itself is encoded as an array of 3 items (`hash`, `size` and `encoding`)
-11. The number 1 means the content was encoded as `json` (See Section 2.3).
-12. This is the content's `size`, in bytes also as an unsigned integer.
-Meaning, this content is 7 bytes long.
-13. Finally, we have a cipherlink again.
+11. First, we have a cipherlink for the `hash`.
-14. It's 33 bytes long
-15. It starts with 03 which means, it's a content hash.
+13. It starts with 03 which means, it's a content hash.
 (See Section 3.3)
-16. The following two lines are the hash function output.
-Where this comes from will be shown in the next section.
+14. The following two lines are the hash function output.
+How to compute these will be shown in the next section.
+16. This is the content's `size`, in bytes also as an unsigned integer.
+Meaning, this content is 9 bytes long.
+17. The number 0 means the content was encoded as `binary` (See Section 2.3).

 Here is the next message: